linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/c07e0c91ce28023070855d446fa1cdc16996a6d545e609ef57ef31e26718d4fd.jpg)

+**Concept Check 14.4**

-# Concept Check 14.4 a.
-The yield to maturity on two 10-year-maturity bonds currently is  $7 \%$ Each bond has a call price of \$1,100.
-One bond has a coupon rate of  $6 \text{‰}$ , the other  $8 \%$ Assume for simplicity that bonds are called as soon as the present value of their remaining payments exceeds their call price.
-What will be the capital gain on each bond if the market interest rate suddenly falls to  $6 \%$ ?
+a.
+The yield to maturity on two 10-year-maturity bonds currently is $7\%$.
+Each bond has a call price of $\$1,100$.
+One bond has a coupon rate of $6\%$, the other $8\%$.
+Assume for simplicity that bonds are called as soon as the present value of their remaining payments exceeds their call price.
+What will be the capital gain on each bond if the market interest rate suddenly falls to $6\%$?

 b.
-A 20-year-maturity 9 \%coupon bond paying coupons semiannually is callable in five years at a call price of \1,050.
-The bond currently sells at a yield to maturity of 8 \%What is the yield to call?
+A 20-year-maturity $9\%$ coupon bond paying coupons semiannually is callable in five years at a call price of $\$1,050$.
+The bond currently sells at a yield to maturity of $8\%$.
+What is the yield to call?

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/8d9b2ee523f89a08a17eb5dd300ba7a61890fb9ab127e5dceee29d940b65b8be.jpg)
 A: Reinvestment Rate = 10\%